 - Look for unfamiliar users with administrative permissions or roles.

 - Look for files with some obvious naming in the website code.

 - Check redirects on your pages.
-If your website has been hacked, it may link off to pages it is not supposed to or navigation might not work any longer at all.
+If your website has been hacked, it may link off to pages it is not supposed to or navigation might not work at all.

 - Look through your content and comments.
 If the website is hacked, unrelated data might appear on your website.

 If you are not familiar with your website’s code, hire a web development team that will check it for you.
-Interrupting into the code without proper knowledge may put your platform down.
+Interrupting the code without the proper knowledge may put your platform down.